Galway hooker: Classes of Galway hooker

 The hooker refers to four classes of boats.
 All are named in Irish.
 The Bád Mór (big boat) ranges in length from 10.5 to 13.5 metres (35 to 44 feet).
 The smaller Leathbhád (half-boat) is about 10 metres (28 feet) in length.
 Both the Bád Mór and Leathbhád are decked forward of the mast.
 These boats were used to carry turf to be used as fuel across Galway Bay from Connemara and County Mayo to the Aran Islands and the Burren.
 The boats often brought limestone on the return journeys, to neutralise the acid soils of Connemara and Mayo.
 The Gleoiteog ranges in length from 7 to 9 metres (24 to 28 feet), and has the same sails and rigging as the larger boats.
 They were used for fishing and carrying cargo.
 Another boat, the Púcán, is similar in size to the Gleoiteog but has a lug mainsail and a foresail.
 These smaller boats were entirely open.

 There was also a class fitted with a cockpit floor over the ballast used for fishing.
 When the Irish settlers at Boston in North America needed fishing craft, they built the hooker that they knew from home.
 These boats became known as 'Boston Hookers', 'Irish Cutters' (in official reports), or 'Paddy Boats'.

 While a utilitarian boat, suited for the shallow waters of Galway Bay and being capable of being beached where necessary, the Galway Hooker is prone to being swamped and sinking in a short time in the absence of a cabin and high freeboard.
 Eighty-two shipwrecks are recorded in the unpublished 'Shipwreck Inventory of Wrecks for Galway Bay'.
 These wrecks date to between 1750 and 1938; of them, 59 are from the 19th century.
 No records are known to exist for the period prior to the 18th century.
 Cargo throughout this period would usually be held in wooden casks varnished with fish oil for waterproofing.

-Origins
+Appearance

-The origins of the craft are not clear.
-A major spark in the revival of interest was the publication in 1983 of The Galway Hookers: Sailing work boats of Galway Bay (Richard J. Scott, d 24/01/08)—now in its fourth edition—in which for the first time detailed construction and sail plans were published.
+Galway hookers are noted for their distinctive black hulls and red sails.
+The origin of their appearance goes back to the 19th century, when Galway sailors would coat their sails in a solution made of tree bark, rich in tannins.
+This technique, known as "barking", protected the fabric from mould, mildew, and rot but also dyed the sails a shade of "rust-red".
+Although modern sails no longer require this treatment, modern Galway hookers continue to fly red sails to maintain the traditional appearance.
+The black hulls of the boats came from sailors coating the hulls in black tar.